 Which type of bank account should I get?

-These are typically used for everyday money management, such as paying bills and receiving your salary.
+Current accounts are typically used for everyday money management, such as paying bills, direct debits, standing orders and receiving your salary.
 You’ll get a debit card (and sometimes a cheque book) when you open one.
-Your bank may give you an overdraft on your current account too, sometimes with an overdraft limit.
+Your bank may give you an arranged overdraft on your current account too, sometimes with an overdraft limit.

 Basic bank accounts